-The module supports micro-SD memory cards via the on-board latch type micro-SD connector.
+The module supports micro-SD memory cards via the on-board micro-SD connector.
 The memory card is used for all multimedia file retrieval such as images, animations and movie clips.
 The memory card can also be used as general purpose storage for data logging applications.
-Support is available for off-the-shelf micro-SD (< 4GB) and high capacity HC memory cards (4GB and above).
-Memory cards up to 32GB is size can be used, however it must be noted that only a portion of this can be utilised by the FAT16 file system.
-See section below for more details.
+Support is available for off the shelf micro-SD (< 4GB) and high capacity HC memory cards (4GB and above).